-The Finnish tradition of steady amortisation has continued in spite of COVID-19, with relatively short and few interest-only periods during the lifetime of the loan.
-The demand for instalment-free periods has stayed at pre COVID-19 levels after the initial peak during Q2 2020, and the volumes remain low compared to total lending.
-Also, there is no direct impact of COVID-19 visible in the development of loans in arrears and the movement has stayed within the range of normal fluctuation.
+The Finnish tradition of steady amortisation continues, with relatively short and few interestonly periods during the lifetime of the loan.
+The demand for instalment-free periods stayed at pre-pandemic levels throughout 2022, and the volumes remain low compared to total lending.
+Also, there is currently no relevant impact of the higher inflation visible in the development of loans in arrears and the movements remain within the range of normal fluctuation.